Table Of Contents

 Section 43 references the relevant section of the tax legislation, Income Tax Assessment Act, 1937.
 The Australian Taxation Office refers to it as the “Capital Works Deduction” or “Building Write-Off”.

-This section allows you to claim a deduction against your income for the wear and tear of these structural items.
+This section allows you to claim a deduction against your income for the wear and tear of these structural items as well as the items that are considered to be fixed items to the property.
+These deductions included any structural improvements that have been made to the property.

 In the property tax depreciation schedule world, deductions are exactly what you are aiming for because they are expenses that reduce your taxable income, which means fewer taxes and more money in your pocket.